 - increased susceptibility to pulmonary inflammation; and

 Cardiovascular effects.
 Inhaling ozone may affect the heart as well as the lungs.
-A 2006 study linked exposures to high ozone levels for as little as one hour to a particular type of cardiac arrhythmia that itself increases the risk of premature death and stroke.13 A French study found that exposure to elevated ozone levels for one to two days increased the risk of heart attacks for middle-aged adults without heart disease.
-14 Several studies around the world have found increased risk of hospital admissions or emergency department visits for cardiovascular disease.
-15
+A 2006 study linked exposures to high ozone levels for as little as one hour to a particular type of cardiac arrhythmia that itself increases the risk of premature death and stroke.14 A French study found that exposure to elevated ozone levels for one to two days increased the risk of heart attacks for middle-aged adults without heart disease.
+15 Several studies around the world have found increased risk of hospital admissions or emergency department visits for cardiovascular disease.
+16

 Long-term exposure risks.
 New studies warn of serious effects from breathing ozone over longer periods.
 With more long-term data, scientists are finding that long-term exposure—that is, for periods longer than eight hours, including days, months or years—may increase the risk of early death.

-- Examining the records from a long-term national database, researchers found a higher risk of death from respiratory diseases associated with increases in ozone.16
+- Examining the records from a long-term national database, researchers found a higher risk of death from respiratory diseases associated with increases in ozone.17

-- Studies link lower birth weight and decreased lung function in newborns to ozone levels in their community.19 This research provides increasing evidence that ozone may harm newborns.
+- Studies link lower birth weight and decreased lung function in newborns to ozone levels in their community.20 This research provides increasing evidence that ozone may harm newborns.

-EPA finds ozone causes harm.
-The EPA released their most recent review of the current research on ozone pollution in February 2013.21 The EPA had engaged a panel of expert scientists, the Clean Air Scientific Advisory Committee, to help them assess the evidence; in particular, they examined research published between 2006 and 2012.
-The EPA concluded that ozone pollution posed multiple, serious threats to health.
+Research shows lower level of ozone causes harm.
+The EPA released their latest complete review of the current research on ozone pollution in February 2013.22 The EPA had engaged a panel of expert scientists, the Clean Air Scientific Advisory Committee, to help them assess the evidence; in particular, they examined research published between 2006 and 2012.
+The experts on the committee and EPA concluded that ozone pollution posed multiple, serious threats to health.
 Their findings are highlighted in the box below.

 EPA Concludes Ozone Pollution Poses Serious Health Threats